Countries using DAB/DMB: Denmark

+Signal coverage is officially said to cover the entirety of Denmark, No known broadcasts are known to have taken place on the Faroe Islands or Greenland, potentially as all their stations still fit on the FM band.

 France

 The CSA has set Friday, 20 June 2014 as the start date of the broadcast for digital radio for the authorised radio stations in the areas of Marseille, Nice and Paris.

 The rule states that the start date is set at least six months in advance.
 This period will enable publishers of radio and multiplex operators to conduct all necessary technical and commercial operations launch services.